cekahn/ROADMAP/README.md

-# RMDO
+# ROADMAP

-## Radiology Model and Dataset Ontology
+Radiology Ontology for AI Datasets, Models and Projects

-This repository contains draft versions of an ontology to describe radiology AI models and datasets.
+This repository contains draft versions of an ontology to describe the metadata for radiology AI models and datasets.
+(ROADMAP was previously "RMDO.")

 The key documents are: